You’re familiar with Thanksgiving and Independence Day, but what is Juneteenth?

 Union leader and US President Abraham Lincoln affirmed the freedom of slaves by enacting the Emancipation Proclamation on January 1, 1863 (which had been issued the previous September).
 The Proclamation declared that all enslaved people in Confederate states “shall be then, thenceforward, and forever free.”
-However, while this notion signalled great change, in reality it would be another two and a half years until the Emancipation Proclamation reached every single US state.
+However, while this notion signaled great change, in reality, it would be another two and a half years until the Emancipation Proclamation reached every single US state.

 Texas and Juneteenth

 Texas had managed to be exempt from the Emancipation Proclamation during the American Civil War for various reasons.
 As well as being the most geographically remote Confederate state, it experienced very little fighting.
-This meant that there were few Union troops in Texas, which is how it became the very last state to have the Emancipation Proclamation enforced, on June 19, 1865.
+This meant that there were few Union troops in Texas, which is how it became the very last state to have the Emancipation Proclamation enforced on June 19, 1865.

-On this date—two months after General Robert E. Lee admitted the Confederacy’s defeat—US Major General Gordon Granger and 1,800 Union troops arrived in Texas to announce General Orders, Number 3: “The people of Texas are informed that, in accordance with a proclamation from the Executive of the United States, all slaves are free.”
+On this date—two months after General Robert E. Lee admitted the Confederacy’s defeat—US Major General Gordon Granger and 1,800 Union troops arrived in Texas to announce General Order, Number 3: “The people of Texas are informed that, in accordance with a proclamation from the Executive of the United States, all slaves are free.”

 News of the order spread across Texas, with formerly enslaved people celebrating their newfound freedom on a day that has come to be known as “Juneteenth.”